-Living in Phuket for so many years has brought a lot of fun sights, and we should get used to them!
-But sometimes I still smile (or clench teeth) when I witness one of the following weird or strange things that are now so much part of our daily life.
-I’m not only talking about the good old ‘Phuket Vegetarian Festival‘.
-These 13 strange things below are visions we encounter on regular basis.
-We all get shocked the first time, then it just becomes part of our landscape, and I could go easily are another dozen without hesitation.
+Living in Phuket for so many years has brought a lot of fun sights, and we should get used to them.
+But sometimes we smile (or clench teeth) when we witness one of the following weird or strange things.
+We are not only talking about the good old ‘Phuket Vegetarian Festival‘ of course: these 16 strange things we encounter on regular basis.
+We all get shocked the first time, then it just becomes part of our landscape and we could easily add another dozen without hesitation.

-Every year in April, join the Songkran wild wet street parties starting rather gently in Phuket Town in the morning, turning to water dogfights in the afternoon in Patong, Kata and Karon, and ends in a hectic full scale wet war zone in Bangla Road until late at night, no one stays dry, not even cops.
+Every year in April, the Songkran water throwing ritual starts rather gently in Phuket Town in the morning, turning into a full scale water dogfights in the afternoon in Patong, Kata and Karon.
+It usually goes on in a hectic full scale wet war zone in Bangla Road until late at night.
+No one stays dry, not even the cops.
 Read more about Songkran in Phuket

 A little weird habit that will shock you at first, but will start making a lot of sense if you live here long enough and get tired of drinking warm beer.
 Some people never get used to it though.

 … or should I say ‘Second Foot Shoe Shop’.
 This is probably the weirdest and oddest shop I ever saw (and smelled), but it is a very common trade in Thailand, just go to the Phuket Weekend Market.
 I suspect if your shoes are stolen in front of your house one night, you might be able to buy then back here.
 (Remember, we don’t wear shoes inside Thai houses, so if you have a brand new pair of Nike, don’t leave them outside all night 🙂

 There is not much to say about that one… just appreciate the technique: drive fast on a wet road, with no helmet, often only with one hand as the other hand is holding an umbrella against the wind.
 Anyway, with the rain in your face, you can’t really open your eyes, can you?